What Is a Gantt Chart? The Complete Guide for Project Managers (2026)

 What You Can See at a Glance

-• Project timeline — Total duration from start to finish
+- Project timeline: total duration from start to finish

-• Task durations — How long each piece of work takes
+- Task durations: how long each piece of work takes

-• Parallel work — Which tasks happen simultaneously
+- Parallel work: which tasks happen simultaneously

-• Dependencies — Which tasks must finish before others can start
+- Dependencies: which tasks must finish before others can start

-• Critical path — The longest chain of dependent tasks that determines the project's minimum duration
+- Critical path: the longest chain of dependent tasks that determines the project's minimum duration

-• Progress — How far along each task is (shown as a filled portion of the bar)
+- Progress: how far along each task is, shown as a filled portion of the bar

-• Resource assignments — Who's responsible for each task
+- Resource assignments: who's responsible for each task

 Anatomy of a Gantt Chart

-A typical Gantt chart has these elements:
+A typical Gantt chart has two panels working together.

 The Left Panel (Task List)

-• Summary tasks (parent) — Group related tasks together
+- Summary tasks (parent): group related tasks together

-• Work tasks (child) — The actual work items
+- Work tasks (child): the actual work items

-• Milestones — Zero-duration markers for key dates or deliverables
+- Milestones: zero-duration markers for key dates or deliverables

 Each row also shows metadata: assigned resources, start/end dates, duration, percent complete.